 Evolving your business intelligence from interpreting the past to predicting the future

+It’s an undeniable fact: the world now runs on data.
+The haves will succeed, and the have-nots are destined for failure.
 Specific to modern business, winners and losers are now being determined by the way organizations collect, analyze, and act on data – increasingly through automation.
-And much of the value of data today is being unleashed through models: predictive analytics, machine learning (ML) and the emerging world of artificial intelligence (AI).
+And much of the value of data today is being unleashed through models: predictive analytics, machine learning (ML) and the journey to an AI-powered enterprise.

 We’ve spent the last 20 years relentlessly pursuing digital transformation and building millions of applications based on programmed logic.
 Now we’re undergoing a data revolution (a term I do not use lightly), and we’ll likely spend the next 20 years rewriting every one of those applications to make and automate decisions based on models.
 Software continues to eat the world, but the transformation fueled by data will be unlike what we all experienced over the last two decades.